khushalsagar/navigation-transitions/explainer.md

 }
 ```

+This could also be done using a meta tag but specifying it in CSS allows authors to use other media queries to set this property.
+For example, if the value is different for mobile vs desktop screens (targeted using `min-width`).

 TODO: The following also need to be clarified:

 - Define [specificty](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) such that URL specific rules take precedence over universal rules.